-- Roll dough into 2-inch balls and place on prepared baking sheets.
-(I fit 8 balls per cookie sheet)
+- Scoop two scoops of dough with a small cookie scoop.
+Roll both scoops into one ball then place on prepared baking sheets.
+(I fit 9 balls per cookie sheet)

 - Pour the remaining 1/4 cup granulated sugar into a small bowl.
-Take a drinking glass that is about 3 inches wide, and dip the bottom of the glass into the sugar.
-Press the glass into the ball of dough to flatten dough into 1/2 inch thickness.
+Take a drinking glass that is about 3 inches wide, and dip the bottom of the glass into water then dip into the sugar.
+Press the glass into each ball of dough to flatten into 1/2- inch thickness.
 (This will give the dough the jagged edges) Repeat process with all dough balls.

 - Bake cookies for only 8 to 9 minutes.
 Don't overbake.
 The short baking time is what makes them soft and amazing!
 Remove cookies from oven and let cool on baking sheets.
 No need to transfer to wire rack.
 Cool cookies completely.
 Once cooled store covered in fridge until ready to frost and eat. (you can store them at room temperature, but we prefer them cold)